 F03

-Washer-dryer stops early in cycle, does not heat water, may show F03.
+Washer-dryer stops early in the cycle, does not heat water, and may display F03.

 Advertisements